 Types of Pustular Psoriasis

-This rare type of psoriasis is characterized by skin lesions on the ends of the fingers and sometimes the toes.
+Acropustulosis (acrodermatitis continua of Hallopeau) is a rare type of psoriasis characterized by skin lesions on the ends of the fingers and sometimes on the toes.
 The eruption occasionally starts after an injury to the skin or infection.
-Often the lesions are painful and disabling, producing deformity of the nails.
-Bone changes can occur in severe cases.
+The lesions can be painful and disabling, and cause deformity of the nails.
+Occasionally bone changes occur in severe cases.